JBaez-10/Spring-Pendulum/README.md

 # Spring-Pendulum
-A spring pendulum system derived using Lagrangian mechanics and simulated in Python using an object-oriented framework and libraries such as Matplotlib, Numpy, SciPy.
+A spring pendulum system derived using Lagrangian mechanics and simulated in Python using an object-oriented framework.

-### -Matplotlib
+## Libraries
+ - Matplotlib
+ - Numpy
+ - SciPy